-Journal of Advanced Military Studies (JAMS)

-MCUP launched the Journal of Advanced Military Studies (JAMS) to provide a forum for interdisciplinary discussion of national security and international relations issues and how they have an impact on the Department of Defense, the Department of the Navy, and the U.S. Marine Corps directly and indirectly.
+Journal of Advanced Military Studies (JAMS) MCUP launched the Journal of Advanced Military Studies (JAMS) to provide a forum for interdisciplinary discussion of national security and international relations issues and how they have an impact on the Department of Defense, the Department of the Navy, and the U.S. Marine Corps directly and indirectly.
 JAMS is published biannually, with occasional special issues that highlight key topics of interest.

-Expeditions with MCUP

-Expeditions with MCUP is an online academic journal that offers authors a forum for the debate of trending domestic and international topics.
+MES Insights Published bi-monthly since January 2010 as the newsletter of Middle East Studies, MES Insights features short analytical pieces as well as information on events organized by MES and provides a forum for debate with our readers.
+Expeditions with MCUP Expeditions with MCUP is an online academic journal that offers authors a forum for the debate of trending domestic and international topics.
 Expeditions with MCUP will have all the advantages of a scholarly journal, including peer review and expert editing, but in a shorter time frame than a traditional print journal.
 Our authors will discuss the full spectrum of themes within the context of national security, international relations, and geopolitics as they apply to and impact the Department of Defense, the Department of the Navy, and the U.S. Marine Corps directly and indirectly.